dictyBase/dicty-stock-center/README.md

 that you have your own [Kubernetes](https://kubernetes.io/) cluster running.
 Documentation for the cloud deployment process can be found [here](https://github.com/dictyBase/Migration/tree/master/deployment).

-The general workflow is to cut a `feature` or `hotfix` branch (see [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)) then open a pull request when it is ready to merge into `develop`.
-We have a CI pipeline set up with GitHub Actions that will run unit tests, Flow type checking, ESLint and other tasks for every pull request.
+The general workflow is to cut a `feature` or `fix` branch (see [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)) then open a pull request when it is ready to merge into `develop`.
+We have a CI pipeline set up with GitHub Actions that will run unit tests, type checking, ESLint and other tasks for every pull request.
 When those checks pass, the branch can then be merged into `develop`.